Breakpoints

 Willy Camp Coaches at the Masters Summer Fun Nationals Race on Mt.
 Hood

-Starting this 2022-2023 season, all U.S. Ski & Snowboard Alpine Coaches will have a complementary Alpine Master membership automatically added to their account.
+All U.S. Ski & Snowboard Alpine Coaches can add a complementary Alpine Master membership to their cart when they renew their membership or contact member services to have it added.
 Thank you for your hard work and dedication in your sport!
-We hope you will check out the Masters 2022-2023 Schedules for All Divisions and join us for a race.
+We hope you will check out the Masters schedules and events and join us for a race.

 There are many benefits to participating in a masters race as a coach: